ADVISORI Logo

 • Intelligent document classification and extraction

-• Chatbots and virtual assistants with process automation in the background
+• Chatbots and virtual assistants with process automation running in the background

 • Predictive maintenance and error detection in automated processes

-📈 Added Value Through AI Integration in RPA:
+📈 Added value through the integration of AI in RPA:

 • Extension of automation potential to more complex, cognitive tasks

-• Improved adaptability to changes through self-learning systems
+• Improved adaptability to change through self-learning systems

 • Higher accuracy in interpreting unstructured data

-• Ability to learn from experiences and continuously optimize processes
+• Ability to learn from experience and continuously optimize processes

-• Possibility to make decisions requiring human judgment
+• Capability to make decisions that require human judgment

-• RPA as frontend, AI in backend for complex decisions and data processing
+• RPA as the frontend, AI in the backend for complex decisions and data processing

 • Integration of AI services via APIs into RPA workflows

-• Use of pre-built AI components from RPA platforms (e.g., UiPath AI Fabric)
+• Leveraging pre-built AI components from RPA platforms (e.g., UiPath AI Fabric)

-• Combination of RPA with cloud AI services from major providers (AWS, Azure, Google)
+• Combining RPA with cloud AI services from major providers (AWS, Azure, Google)

 • Development of custom AI models for specific use cases

-What is an RPA Center of Excellence (CoE) and how do you build it?
+What is an RPA Center of Excellence (CoE) and how is it established?

-An RPA Center of Excellence (CoE) is a central organizational unit that provides standards, best practices, governance, and support for RPA initiatives in the company.
-It serves as a competence center and enabler for successfully scaling automation projects beyond individual pilots.
+An RPA Center of Excellence (CoE) is a central organizational unit that provides standards, best practices, governance, and support for RPA initiatives across the organization.
+It serves as a center of competence and enabler for the successful scaling of automation projects beyond individual pilots.

-• Strategic control: Development and implementation of the automation strategy
+• Strategic governance: Development and implementation of the automation strategy

 • Governance: Definition of standards, methods, and quality criteria

-• Technical expertise: Provision of expertise for complex automations
+• Technical expertise: Provision of specialized knowledge for complex automations

 • Operational support: Monitoring, support, and maintenance of production bots